kwinthomas/Spotify_End_to_End_DE_Project/README.md

 `dbt/spotify_dbt/`

 dbt Core runs locally against a Databricks Serverless SQL Warehouse via the `dbt-databricks` adapter.
-Credentials come from an environment variable, `profiles.yml` is not committed (for obv reasones).
+Credentials come from an environment variable, `profiles.yml` is not committed (for obv reasons).

 **`stg_tracks`** (view) — renaming and light recasting only, no business logic.